sebbouez/Coho-Apps/docs/index.md

-# Test Page

-Nothing for the moment.
+# Welcome to Coho Apps

+This website contains all documentation for Coho Apps products.
+Consumers will need to look in the **Products** chapters, whereas developers may want technical details in the **Developers** section.